MBCProject/mbc-markdown/yfaq/README.md

 The MBC will evolve to better support the malware analysis community.
 If you have a suggestion for a new behavior (or any content change), please open an [issue](https://github.com/MBCProject/mbc-markdown/issues) on GitHub.

-## <a name="content"></a>Content ##

-### How were MBC behaviors identified? ###

-As discussed [below](#maec), many MBC behaviors stemmed from MAEC and EMA.
-Mapping [capa rules](https://github.com/fireeye/capa-rules) to MBC was another avenue for defining behaviors (especially MBC's micro-behaviors).
-We also identified MBC behaviors by studying publicly available analysis reports and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
-Such resources enabled identification of MBC-enhanced ATT&CK techniques, as well as the definition of new behaviors for results that could not be mapped to ATT&CK.

-### Does MBC have version control? ###

-There was no version control when MBC v1.0 was released at the end of January 2020.
-However, further changes have been tracked:

-* MBC v2.0 was released in September 2020 and includes micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/resources/updates/updates-july-2020/index.html).
-* MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.
-* MBC v2.2 was released in February 2022 and includes additional micro-behaviors and behavior methods.
-Added code snippets to certain methods.
-* MBC v2.3 was released in September 2022 and aligns with ATT&CK v11 and includes an updated malware corpus.

-### What are code snippets? ###

-A code snippet illustrates a behavior or method implementation.
-See [Anti-Behavioral Analysis::Sandbox Detection::Product Key/ID Testing](https://github.com/MBCProject/mbc-markdown/blob/main/anti-behavioral-analysis/sandbox-detection.md#b0007005-snippet) for an example snippet.

 ### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](../anti-static-analysis/executable-code-optimization.md)).
 Why are they captured and why are they called behaviors? ###

 MBC captures traits of malware that are evident through code analysis to support malware analysis use cases.
 For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
 Such "characteristics" are captured as "behaviors" to simplify MBC's structure; however, their descriptions identify them as "characteristics."